-Sample of Refund Policy:
+Sample of Refund Policy for Nevada students:

 A student enrolls in an 8-week course and pays \$700 tuition.
 The student withdraws after completing 3 weeks of classes and notifies IAE of the cancellation/withdrawal.
 The refund would be calculated as follows: